Slopwarez/wayfinder/README.md

 Wayfinder is a Vim-inspired terminal file manager built with Rust, Ratatui, and Crossterm.
 It features async directory scanning, search overlays, command palette, preview panes, and filesystem actions.

+> [!WARNING]
+> This is 100% vibe-coded slopware.
+Use at your own risk.

 ## Features

 - Async directory listing with smooth navigation